 “Are you okay?” he asked now, giving her a concerned frown.
 She’d never noticed how dark his eyes were.
 They were almost solid black, and intense, ringed with long curling lashes, and if you looked closely, there was an interesting ring of lightish-brown around the pupils.

 “Hope?” he prompted, and she realized that she was staring.
 What was wrong with her today?

 “I…” she cleared her throat.
 “I’m fine.
 I just… I wasn’t looking where I was going.”

 “Yes, I noticed,” he said, then smiled down at her.

 Hope felt her breath leave her chest, leaving her feeling slightly lightheaded.
 This was the second time she had seen him smile in the space of a few days, and there really was something about his smile.
-It made her question her conviction that he wasn’t her type, and wonder if she really had a type at all.
+It made her question her conviction that he wasn’t her type, and to wonder if she really had a type at all.

 “I didn’t expect to see you here,” she said, her voice suddenly light and almost breathy.

 “Really?”
 He grinned.
 “Who can resist a baby’s party?” he said.
 “All of us grown-ups dressing up to celebrate for someone who has no idea what’s going on.”

 Hope laughed.
 “I was just thinking the same thing.”